jrandleman/EScheme/doc/primitives.md

 Optionally include <docstring> to yield further details on the procedure's intended purpose in the <help> menu.

+Optionally include keyword types to perform runtime type checks!
+Argument types are placed prior their names, and the return type is placed prior the parameters.
+For example, (lambda :int (:list x) (length x)) ensures <x> is a list, and that the <lambda> returns an integer.
+  => See <type-system> in <Topics> for more details on EScheme's types!

 For example:
   ; Using optional parameters: p is <1> by default